RusmirOmerovic/frontend-se/README.md

 After registering a user, Supabase sends a dynamic verification link to the provided e-mail address.
 The link redirects to the `/verify` route in this application where the verification is handled.

 When signing up, Supabase emails a dynamic verification link such as `https://localhost:5173/verify?code=...`.
-After the code is validated, Supabase redirects back to the page with the session tokens placed in the URL fragment, e.g. `https://localhost:5173/verify#access_token=...`.
-The `Verify.jsx` page uses `supabase.auth.getSessionFromUrl()` to extract those tokens and complete the sign-up flow.
+The `Verify.jsx` page reads this `code` value and calls `supabase.auth.exchangeCodeForSession(code)` to create the session before finishing the sign-up flow.